All Guides

 Step 4: Verify Cap Rate and Value Fields

 Cap rate errors are a common BRAVE mistake.
-The official validator enforces a 0-20% range on Value.CapRate:
+The BRAVE validator enforces a 0-20% range on Value.CapRate:

 • Value.CapRate (Overall Cap Rate): Within 0-20% range.
-Values outside this range will fail the official validator.
+Values outside this range will fail the BRAVE validator.

 • Value.DiscountRate and Value.TerminalCapRate: If you performed a DCF, both should be populated.